spsforks/SCons-scons-wiki/SConsReleaseProcedure.md

 - [ ] Commit the auto-generated doc changes to current branch ("Regenerated docs for X.Y.Z release.")
 - [ ] Update CHANGES.txt (should already be up to date)
 - [ ] Update RELEASE.txt (should already be up to date)
-- [ ] Edit `debian/changelog`.
-Be careful of formatting here, it gets machine-parsed.
 - [ ] Commit
 - [ ] Update `default_version` in SConstruct
 - [ ] Build packages and doc: `python scripts/scons.py >& build-XYZ.log` (good idea to save build logfile somewhere)